San Jose Costa Rica does not exactly have a reputation as the nicest city in the world. However, it definitely has its charms.

-Now on to the rest of the San Jose Costa Rica budget travel guide!
+Now on to the rest of the San Jose Costa Rica travel guide!

 No matter where you are in the country you will have no problem getting to San Jose.
 Almost all buses end in the city.

-We don’t suggest driving in San Jose.
+We don’t suggest driving in San Jose Costa Rica.
 We do it, but it’s not enjoyable.
 There is often a lot of traffic and people drive really crazy.

-The best ways to get around in San Jose are by walking or taking Uber.
+The best way to get around in San Jose is by walking or taking Uber.
 There is a public bus system in the city, but it can be difficult to navigate.
 We still sometimes get confused after two years of being here.